 Description: “When the soil drinks in the moisture of the Himalayan monsoon, it produces a rare artisan tea that reflects nature’s goodness.”

 Review: I’ve actually tried this tea before.
 Thankfully, I enjoyed it a lot so I was happy to see it in my box!
-The curly leaves were dark with orange tips and a mildly earthy fragrance.
-After infusion, the leaves had a malty note.
+The curly leaves were dark with orange tips and a mildly earthy aroma.
+After infusion, the leaves had a malty aroma.
 The liquor was a dark reddish brown with an earthy aroma.

 Steep 1: The brownish liquor had a rich malty and grain flavour and ended with a subtle sweetness.
 It had a great lingering power that tasted like warm bread.
 It did not leave the mouth dry.
 The leaves were still twisted after the first infusion.
 It also tasted great when it had cooled down.